-(d) HPLC analysis of standards and samples.-Inject the most concentrated standard 3- 4 times and note the peak areas.
+(d) HPLC analysis of standards and samples -Inject the most concentrated standard 3-4 times and note the peak areas.
 Confirm that the precision of the peak areas is $\leq 2\%$ RSD and the peak areas are not steadily increasing or decreasing by more than 4% from the first injection to the third or fourth injection.
 If the RSD >2%, locate the source of the imprecision and correct it before beginning the sample analysis.
 Once the system has been calibrated, inject the control and sample preparations.
 The control sample preparation should be the first injection after the system has been calibrated.
-For batch analyses, all working standards should be injected every 8 h which will allow analysis of the control sample and up to 44 samples before another set of working standards must be analyzed.
+For batch analyses, all working standards should be injected every 8 h which will allow analysis of the control sample analyzed.

-(e) HPLC column and system maintenance.-Option 1.-If the vitamin C peak responses drop and curves have acceptable linearity, clean off the columns using 50% water-acetonitrile solution at 0.6-0.8 mL/min for 1 h.
+(e) HPLC column and system maintenance.-Option 1 -If the vitamin C peak responses drop and curves have acceptable linearity, clean off the columns using 50% water-acetonitrile solution at 0.6-0.8 mL/min for 1 h.
 After cleaning the columns, reequilibrate the columns with mobile phase for at least 3 h.

-Option 2.- After approximately 200 sample injections, the vitamin C retention time will decrease and the vitamin C peak will begin to merge with other peaks present in the chromatograms.
+Option 2 - After approximately 200 sample injections, the vitamin C retention time will decrease and the vitamin C peak will begin to merge with other peaks present in the chromatograms.
 When this happens, clean off the columns using 50% water-acetonitrile solution at 0.6-0.8 mL/min for 1 h.
 After cleaning the columns, reequilibrate the columns with mobile phase for at least 3 h.

-1.3.B.8 Calculations and Results
+1.3(B).8 Calculations and Results: